 In Federal Election Commission v.
-Massachusetts Citizens for Life, 479 U.S. 238 (1986), the Supreme Court found that while a publication by an anti-abortion rights group encouraging people to vote ”pro-life” violated the Federal Election Campaign Act (FECA), application of that federal statute to the MCFL contravened the First Amendment.
+Massachusetts Citizens for Life, 479 U.S. 238 (1986), the Supreme Court found that while a publication by an anti-abortion rights group encouraging people to vote ”pro-life” violated the Federal Election Campaign Act (FECA), application of that federal statute to the MCFL violated the First Amendment.

 Massachusetts Citizens for Life (MCFL), a nonprofit corporation, engaged in educational and political advocacy aimed at defending “the right to life of all human beings, born and unborn.”
-Its resources were derived exclusively from member donations and fund-raising activities.
+Its resources were derived exclusively from member donations and fundraising activities.

 To further its mission, in September 1978 MCFL prepared a “Special Edition” of its periodic newsletter, encouraging people to vote “pro-life” in the upcoming primary election in Massachusetts.
 The newsletter featured photos of more than a dozen candidates identified as favoring the views of the organization.
 In response to release of the publication, several people filed a complaint with the FEC, arguing that the MCFL violated section 316 of the FECA by permitting an unauthorized expenditure of corporate funds in behalf of a political candidate.